GreenLightning/zigbee-conductor/readme.md

   and explanation of Zigbee concepts.
 - Specifications for the serial protocols used by the dongles linked in the package documentation of the controller packages.

+# Project Status

+The code is robust, but incomplete.
+It has been running in my home automation setup for years, however my setup is relatively simple and ZigBee is only used to read sensor values and receive events from buttons.
+I am in the process of integrating the library into another project, where it will be responsible for commissioning and controlling devices as well.

+There might be breaking changes as I work on the API and integrate new features.
+Due to the size of the protocol, things are implemented on an as-needed basis.
+Feel free to open an issue or pull request if you need a specific command.